rekado/soundCLI/README.md

 ## Installation

-You can either install this as a gem or execute it without installation.
+You can either install this as a gem from RubyGems.org, build the gem yourself, or execute it without installation.
 To simply run soundcli, issue the following command from within the soundcli directory.

     ruby -Ilib ./bin/soundcli http://soundcloud.com/rekado/chroma

 Here's how to build and install this gem manually.

     gem build soundcli.gemspec
-    gem install ./soundcli-0.1.gem
+    gem install ./soundcli-0.0.4.gem

 Then you can use this simpler command to stream a song: